 Within the design process Albert said he tries to consider a range of different methods that can assist the learning.
 This may mean input from him, it may mean input from other learners, or even outside experts.
 It may be a video or the use of additional material available online.
 It may be that the best method is through a whole group discussion or smaller group interactions.
 Albert noted that when he is designing he tries to think about the principles he is wanting the learners to be exposed to and to learn from and that these then guide what he does and tries to engage the learners with.
 Fundamental to his approach is the need to create constant feedback and conversation.
-He may be involved in this or more peripheral and listening but there needs to be communication, testing ideas and applying principles to see what people can articulate and justify.
+He may be involved in this or more peripheral, but there needs to be communication, testing ideas and applying principles to see what people can articulate clearly and justify.

 The relationship with the learners

 Fundamental to his own approach was developing an effective working relationship with and between the learners.
-Communicating expectations and making clear what these are and checking how they are understood was something Albert feels is really important.
-Whilst he maintained that learning should be a joyous experience he acknowledged that it can and is a challenge and can be uncomfortable.
+Communicating expectations and making clear what these are and then checking how they are understood was something Albert feels is really important.
+Whilst he maintained that learning should be a joyous experience he acknowledged that it can and is a challenge and which is often uncomfortable.
 To encourage the learners to remain engaged and to continue to address the problems and challenges faced Albert said that he felt developing a good working relationship with the students was valuable.
 This did not mean they all had to be “friends”, but that they respected each other and the skills and experience that each person brought into the classroom.
-He said it was important for him to listen and for them to understand that as their teacher he “wants them to progress” and to be “successful” and that this is displayed from a range of different things including his “appearance and habits”.
+He said it was important for him to listen and for them to understand that as their teacher he “wants them to progress” and to be “successful” and that this is displayed through a diverse range of different things, including for example his “appearance and habits”.

 Communication was an important aspect and one that Albert feels contributes to the relationships that are developed.
 He said that for him he tries to listen to what is said and also that which is not.
 He takes note of the evaluation feedback received and feels that if he has been successful in developing an effective relationship with his learners that this feedback is valuable because it is constructive and helps him as he reflects and analyses his own approaches.